A contribution to the understanding

 The storm refers to war and violence —

 the will to power!
 The tree is the Mother-tree on which men are hanging like rotting fruit.
 Regardless of the verity of Nietzsche’s radical philosophy of power, he conveys an essential insight about the retrogressive form of dependency and its affiliation with war.
-When men have regressed and become reliant on society as a motherly analogue, then Thanatos awakes and war is coming.
+When men have regressed and become reliant on society as a motherly analogue, Thanatos will awake and war is forthcoming.
 As their individuality and autonomy subsides there surfaces another power that forcefully liberates them from their pitiful condition.
-Men have become complacent and they need to be shaken down from the tree to reclaim their manhood and to regain status as individuals.
+Men have become complacent.
+So they need to be shaken down from the tree to reclaim their manhood and to regain status as individuals.

 The argument builds on the notion of an individuative drive that is unstoppable.
 As long as men hang on the maternal tree they experience a regress, but not only of mental functions; also their instincts are atrophied.
 The solution is to commit matricide —